LostInZoom/cartagen/docs/manual/polygons.rst

     Morphological amalgamation of buildings into building blocks

-In dense suburban areas, you might want to use :func:`building typification <cartagen.typify_buildings>` :footcite:p:`li:2005` to enhance the legibility of the map.
+In dense suburban areas, you might want to use :func:`building typification <cartagen.typify_buildings_matching>` :footcite:p:`li:2005` to enhance the legibility of the map.

 .. plot:: code/manual/buildings_typification.py